danog/MadelineProto/README.md

 Slv8kg9qv1m6XHVQY3PnEw+QQtqSIXklHwIDAQAB
 -----END RSA PUBLIC KEY-----',
     ]
-    // The remaining subsetting arrays are the set to the default ones ]
+    // The remaining subsetting arrays are the set to default ]
 ```

-The rest of the settings array and of the authorization array will be set to the default values specified in the default array.
-Note that only subsetting arrays or values of a subsetting array will be set to default.
+Note that only settings arrays or values of a settings array will be set to default.

 The settings array can be accessed in the instantiated class like this:
 ```
 $MadelineProto = new \danog\MadelineProto\API();
-$generated_settings = $MadelineProto->API->settings;
+var_dump($MadelineProto->API->settings);
 ```

 ### Calling mtproto methods and available wrappers